oslomet-arx-as-a-service/ARXaaS/READMEHTTPS.md

 ```

 ## Generating and correctly configuring a keystore for an ARXaaS project
 #### NB3: Option 2 and 3 require a keystore file containing a certificate inside the Spring project's src/main/resources folder.
-Option 4 and 5  have the same requisites as option 2 and 3, plus compilation to jar / Docker image.
+Option 4 and 5  have the same requisites as option 2 and 3, plus compilation to jar / Docker image
 1. Create keystore and certificate.
 You will be prompted to set a password for the keystore
 ```bash
 keytool -genkeypair -keystore <destination directory for new keystore> -storetype PKCS12 -alias <name for new certificate> -keyalg RSA -keysize 2048 -validity 360